Guidelines and Copy Samples

 - The length of time the statement has been used.

-Statements approved as official slogans by WUOT may be used in underwriting copy provided the slogan is used verbatim and stands alone in an underwriting credit to identify but not promote the underwriter.
+Statements approved as official slogans by WUOT may be used in corporate support copy provided the slogan is used verbatim and stands alone in a corporate support credit to identify but not promote the corporate supporter.

 WUOT is a public radio station licensed to the University of Tennessee and carries no on-air advertising.
-One of the ways WUOT helps fund its programming and general operations is by seeking underwriting support from corporations, foundations and associations.FCC regulations govern all underwriting announcements by public radio stations and NPR.
+One of the ways WUOT helps fund its programming and general operations is by seeking corporate support from corporations, foundations and associations.FCC regulations govern all corporate support announcements by public radio stations and NPR.
 The regulations require stations and NPR to provide on-air recognition of funders while stipulating that these credit announcements are strictly for identification; they cannot be promotional.